 The cost of trial and permanent traffic calming measures is not yet known.
 Traffic calming measures will be implemented within available budgets.
 During the study, costs will also include printing, mailing, and advertising.

-Trial implementation of proposed solutions is expected to occur in early 2020.
+Trial implementation of proposed solutions is expected to occur in 2020.
 Permanent implementation is expected in the fall of 2021.
 Approval from the Standing Policy Committee on Infrastructure Renewal and Public Works is required for solutions that fall outside the scope of the City’s Traffic Engineering Improvement Program.

 Active transportation experts will be part of the technical advisory committee.
 Traffic issues related to pedestrians and cyclist safety will be considered as part of this study.
 Pedestrian and cycling concerns that fall outside the scope of this study will be passed onto the Active Transportation branch.

 Transit experts are part of the technical advisory committee and traffic issues related to transit will be considered as part of this study.
 Transit concerns that fall outside the scope of this study will be passed onto Winnipeg Transit.

 Parking experts are part of the technical advisory committee and traffic issues related to parking will be considered as part of this study.
 Parking concerns that fall outside the scope of this study will be passed onto the Winnipeg Parking Authority.

 Visit the Engage tab to learn more.